 Cost: $1,950.
-Bates has signed a collaborative agreement with HBX and financial aid may be available to applicants through HBX and the Purposeful Work initiative.
+Bates has signed a collaborative agreement with HBX and financial aid may be available to applicants through HBX and Purposeful Work.
 Upon acceptance to HBX CORe and confirmation of any aid offered directly by HBX, click here to access and submit an application for Bates funding, if needed.
 While graduating seniors are eligible to apply to HBX CORe; Bates financial support is available specifically for first years, sophomores, and juniors.

 Bates’ award decisions will be made based on the merits of the case presented by the student for his/her participation and the student’s demonstrated financial need.
 Purposeful Work and BCDC reserve the right to consider the overall balance and diversity of participants and their career exploration goals when making award decisions.

 For further information about HBX CORe, please contact Amy Wooldridge, Associate Director of Purposeful Work.